| The Lady with an ermine | Libertied from the dust of the centuries|

 There is dirt, dust, yellowed varnish, restorers who have restored well and restorers who have restored less well - as unfortunately also happened with this painting.

 For example, the background to be seen in the museum is black.
 In reality it was a blue-grey.
 There are countless details to be discussed here, but I do not want to bore you with restorative details, but rather present the painting by Cecilia Gallerani in this state as it may have looked at the time of its creation.
-Cecilia Gallerani is the name of the lady with the ermine who was Ludovico Sforza's mistress.
+Cecilia Gallerani is the name of the lady with an ermine who was Ludovico Sforza's mistress.
 The sitter was 16 or 17 years old at the time.
 The white ermine she is holding on her left arm alludes to her role as mistress, since Ludovico Sforza was nicknamed "white ermine".

 The goal of my project was to make not only a "simple" replica - no it goes more further.
 I wanted the painting to be as near as possible to the originally, but not how it looks like now, but how it looked like in 1500 when it was fresh painted.